requarks/wiki-docs/dev.md

 Because the master branch contains pre-release code, it is not recommended to build directly from the source code.
 Doing so will result in a red warning banner being displayed during setup and in the header on all pages. **You should instead follow the [installation instructions](/install).**

-A reproducable build process is however documented [here](/dev/build-process) should you want to build it yourself **from a production release tag**.
+A reproducable build workflow is however available [here](https://github.com/requarks/wiki/blob/main/.github/workflows/build.yml) should you want to build it yourself **from a production release tag**.

 ![](https://a.icons8.com/mZbXwZWa/PdY3mQ/svg.svg){.align-abstopright}